Sub Flows & Features

-This configuration is relevant for peripherals which wants to start the transaction with product selection (PreSelection flow) but don't have a way to start a transaction from the peripheral- meaning they want the transaction process to be initiated from a consumer selecting a product on Nayax's device's screen which would then trigger the peripheral to send the product's details.
-In rare case, a consumer's card presentation can be the trigger for the peripheral to send the product selection, but as mentioned, this option in not very common.
+This configuration is relevant for peripherals that want to start the transaction with product selection (PreSelection flow) but don't have a way to start a transaction from the peripheral- meaning they want the transaction process to be initiated from a consumer selecting a product on Nayax's device's screen, which would then trigger the peripheral to send the product's details.
+In rare cases, a consumer's card presentation can trigger the peripheral to send the product selection, but, as mentioned, this option is not very common.

 Always Idle

-The transaction starts with the consumer selecting a product (PreSelection flow) on the peripheral which would then have the peripheral sending the "Vend request" command without waiting for a "Begin Session" trigger prior to sending it (the "Vend request").
-This flow is very commonly used in the far east.
+The transaction starts with the consumer selecting a product (PreSelection flow) on the peripheral, which then sends the "Vend request" command without waiting for a "Begin Session" trigger (the "Vend request").
+This flow is very commonly used in the Far East.

 Features